craigbarnes/dte/README.md

 Packaging
 ---------

+**Stable releases**:

+The [releases] page contains a short summary of changes for each stable version and links to the corresponding source tarballs.

+Note: auto-generated tarballs from GitHub/GitLab can (and [do][libgit issue #4343]) change over time and cannot be guaranteed to have long-term stable checksums.
+Use the tarballs from the [releases] page, unless you're prepared to deal with future checksum failures.

+**Build variables**:

-The following optional build variables may be useful when packaging `dte`:
+The following build variables may be useful when packaging `dte`:

 * `prefix`: Top-level installation prefix (defaults to `/usr/local`).
 * `bindir`: Installation prefix for program binary (defaults to